Jurors at trial in Daunte Wright slaying go under microscope

 Many of the questions were identical at Chauvin’s trial, where jury selection took 11 days.
 Hennepin County Judge Regina Chu’s timeline for Potter’s trial includes six days for jury selection, with opening statements set for Dec.
 8.

-Potter says she made an innocent mistake when she shot Wright.
+Potter says she made an innocent mistake when she shot Wright during a traffic stop.
 She and two other officers at the scene, including one she was training, moved to arrest Wright after learning there was an arrest warrant out for him on a gross misdemeanor charge.

 As the 20-year-old Black man tried to drive off, Potter, who is white, can be heard on her body camera video saying “Taser, Taser Taser” before she fired, followed by “I grabbed the wrong (expletive) gun.”
 The video shows her holding her handgun for about five seconds before firing.